About this Work

 LA Liber Amicorum emulates the black sketchbooks, or piecebooks, that street artists often carry with them and inscribe for each other.
 Sweeney envisioned the Getty Black Book, as it is also known, as a way of gathering these artists' work into a single bound collection, symbolizing the transformation of the creative output by rival crews of street artists into an LA Book of Friends.

-This book is on view at ESMoA through September 21 as part of the exhibition SCRATCH, which features a selection of 16th- and 17th-century rare books from the Research Institute's special collections, as well as a full-gallery "open black book" installation curated by local graffiti artists.
+This book was on view at ESMoA from June 8–September 21, 2014, as part of the exhibition SCRATCH, which featured a selection of 16th- and 17th-century rare books from the Research Institute's special collections, as well as a full-gallery "open black book" installation curated by local graffiti artists.

 Explore the Book